-Though there are some specific benefits of using a sauna that depends entirely on your skin type (sensitive, normal, or dry, for example), there are some prominent universal benefits of using a sauna to improve skin strength.
+Though some specific benefits of using a sauna depend entirely on your skin type (sensitive, normal, or dry, for example), there are some prominent universal benefits of using a sauna to improve skin strength.

 - Stimulates collagen – the heat from using a sauna enhances the production of collagen, which strengthens and rejuvenates your skin.
 This makes the process of removing dead skin cells and promoting the growth of healthier ones in turn much easier.